Mariah the Scientist: 2022–present: Buckles Laboratories Presents: The Intermission and To Be Eaten Alive

 Alongside the release of Young Thug's "From a Man," Mariah released "From A Woman" as the lead single to her third full-length studio album, To Be Eaten Alive, which was also preceded by Mariah's 2022 song, "Bout Mine".
 Alongside this, Mariah signed a new joint venture record deal with Epic Records who's behind the release of the aforementioned album.
 In an interview with Billboard, Mariah spoke on her new record deal:

 "I was reluctant to signing any new deal, but I was excited to find a partner that understands me as an artist and has the infrastructure to support me in the ways I need most."

 Buckles announced the To Be Eaten Alive Tour in support of the album, with dates across Europe and the United States from February to May 2024.

 In January 2024, Buckles received her first entry onto the Billboard Hot 100 by featuring on the single "IDGAF" with Tee Grizzley and Chris Brown.

 Artistry

-Buckles has cited Outkast and Frank Ocean as major songwriting influences.
+Buckles has cited OutKast and Frank Ocean as major songwriting influences.
 Her lyricism is also heavily impacted by her experience growing up with her father, who was a realist.
 Her songs are very practical as she views her love experiences from a candid point of view.
 Her artistry is influenced by Michael Jackson, Prince, and Whitney Houston, as these artists had a clear vision that they executed meticulously.

 Personal life

-In 2021, rumors of a romantic relationship between Buckles and Young Thug began to circulate; it was confirmed after the incarceration of Thug, after which Buckles was seen attending court hearings, pleading "Free Thugger" at her shows, and referring to him as her "daddy".
-On October 1, 2025, Buckles and Young Thug broke up, as confirmed by the latter.
+In 2021, rumors of a romantic relationship between Buckles and Young Thug began to circulate; it was confirmed after the incarceration of Thug, after which Buckles was seen attending court hearings, pleading "Free Thugger" at her shows.
+Buckles and Thug briefly ended their relationship in October 2025, then got engaged two months later during a concert in Atlanta.